 How do I stick to my New Year's resolutions

-Larissa Orloff, MD, is a resident physician in Psychiatry at Banner Good Samaritan Medical Center in Phoenix.
+Larissa Orloff, MD, is a resident physician in Psychiatry at Banner – University Medical Center Phoenix.

-Question: My New Year’s resolution for 2012 is to concentrate on my health.
+Question: My New Year’s resolution is to concentrate on my health.
 Do you have any advice that will help me stick to it?

 Answer: Focusing on your health is a great resolution.
 Often times, people forget that a healthy mind is just as important as a healthy body.
-Here are some tips for you to make sure your mental health is at its best in 2011.
+Here are some tips for you to make sure your mental health is at its best for the upcoming year.

 Tip #1: Get adequate sleep at night.
 It is recommended that adults get between seven to eight hours of sleep per night.
 Poor sleep has been implicated in affecting people’s mood, concentration, cognitive functioning and may even contribute to obesity.
 If you have trouble winding down at night, try some yoga or herbal tea, limit caffeine and if you have persistent difficulty falling or staying asleep, it’s time to call your doctor.
 It’s that important!